Taragaon Museum: History

-In 1990 the Nepal Women’s Association was abolished after the restoration of democracy in Nepal.
+In 1990 the Nepal Women's Association was abolished after the restoration of democracy in Nepal.
 In 1997, the hostel was abandoned.
 The property was later acquired by Arun Saraf, the owner of the adjacent Hyatt hotel.
 It was then renovated into a museum.

 Exhibits

 The museum covers an area of 35,000 sq. feet.
 The museum exhibits 18th and 19th century photographs, watercolors and engravings, artist sketches, maps, plans, drawings and various other documentations in its permanent collection.
-Besides its permanent collection, the Museum also has a Contemporary Art Gallery, Event Hall and two outdoor Amphitheaters.
+Besides its permanent collection, the museum also has a contemporary art gallery, event hall and two outdoor amphitheaters.

 Events

 The museum host various art related events and festivals.
 The museum campus is also used for book release events and musical performance.
-The museum was one of the host of Kathmandu Triennale 2077 alongside Patan Museum, Bahadur Shah Baithak, Nepal Art Council and Siddhartha Art Gallery.
+The museum was one of the host of Kathmandu Triennale 2077 alongside the Patan Museum, Bahadur Shah Baithak, Nepal Art Council and Siddhartha Art Gallery.